biocypher/project-template/README.md

 # BioCypher project template

 A quick way to set up a BioCypher-driven knowledge graph pipeline.

 ## Using the GitHub Template functionality

 You can use this template in GitHub directly.
 Just select `biocypher/project-template` as your template when creating a new repository on GitHub.

 ## ⚙️ Installation (local, for docker see below)

+> [!NOTE]
+> These are manual installation instructions.
+If you created the repository
+> using the above GitHub template functionality, you don't need to do the
+> first two steps.

 1. Clone this repository and rename to your project name.
 ```{bash}
 git clone https://github.com/biocypher/project-template.git